-When CEG performs assessments of clients’ critical environments, we often find the issue isn’t one of capacity or volume of air; it’s one of distribution and delivery of air.
+When CEG performs data center assessments, we often find the issue isn’t one of capacity or volume of air; it’s one of distribution and delivery of air.
 In its simplest form, it’s a matter of being able to get the right amount of cooling resource where it’s needed when it’s needed (and only that amount) and not being able to remove/stop exhaust heat from mixing.
 Inversely, returning the hot exhaust air directly back to the air handlers is just as important.
 Managing distribution, delivery, return, and eliminating mixing can yield significant efficiency gains.
 Efficiency gains can be realized as direct savings, increased manageable load, increased redundancy, and/or capital expenditure avoidance.

 Plug the Holes